Kneerav/biomechanics/README.md

 library(biomechanics)
 ```

-IMPORTANT
+# Full setup

-So functions use the OpenSim api, and therefore require installation of reticulate package, and the opensim conda package in an appropriate environment.
+Some functions use the OpenSim api, and therefore require installation of reticulate package, and the opensim conda package in an appropriate environment.
+Please see the vignettes for further information on how to do this.